 3.3 Objective 3 Carrying discomfort on the use of laptop computer

 The respondent indicates their level of discomfort feeling when carrying laptop computer on many part of their body especially wrists, shoulders, arms and hands.
+The respondents show that no any styles/techniques that are mostly used with exception of wheel case carrying which has 75% never use that style/technique in carrying laptop.
 The level of discomfort is almost all of the body parts.
 These may be due to lack of ergonomics knowledge and ergonomics awareness.

+Generally, the study focused on issues arising from the tasks performed by laptop users, which include screen-based tasks such as use of keyboard, mouse and possibly other input devices (e.g. track pads/touch pads, touch screen and pens).
+Technology education professional used laptop in an environment far from ideal and often induce poor work posture.
+It was found that most of the technologist faced problems of laptop hazard due to low level of ergonomic awareness.

 4. Conclusion and Recommendations

-The research revealed that the respondent don’t know much about laptop ergonomics knowledge.
+The research revealed that the respondent doesn’t know much about laptop ergonomics knowledge.
 The respondents do not use external input devices such as keyboard and mouse in order to reduce the discomfort faced when using laptop for a longer period.
 The research discovered that, incorrect postures contribute in the muscular related problems and equipment and accessories were not ergonomically design or were used incorrectly which results to fatigue and discomfort.

 Carrying laptop has a great impact on the laptop users and complains among the respondent is common.
 Carrying laptop cause a lot of body pains such as shoulder, back, arms, hands and wrist.
-The study discovered that, laptop were heavy, extra equipment add extra weight, and weight of the bag lead to carrying problems.
+The study discovered that, laptop was heavy, extra equipment add extra weight, and weight of the bag lead to carrying problems.
 Carrying of laptop bag may be by hands, shoulder, back pack, or wheeled carrying and research find out that, the immediate solution is frequent change of sides and hands, and use lightweight bag.

 The study recommended an in depth awareness enlightens program/campaign which will help in dissemination of information about knowledge of ergonomics in general and laptop ergonomic in particular.
 Prevention is better than cure, therefore when technology education professional where enlighten about correct posture, right equipment and accessories, safety measures, and ergonomically laptop workstation will greatly help in reducing the laptop hazard.